Automatic operations

 Card verification

-This function prompts the cardholder for CVV and ZIP code during the transaction.
-Prompting is controlled by the CARDCHECK parameter:
+This function prompts the cardholder for CVV2 and ZIP code during the transaction.
+Set the CARDCHECK parameter to turn verification prompts on or off.
+Refer to Configuration parameters.

-Cash Back processing allows the merchant to be prompted for, and apply a cash back amount to the transaction.
-The merchant has the option to bypass or enter the cash back amount.
+Cash back processing allows the merchant to apply a cash back amount to the transaction.
+The merchant enters a cash back amount when prompted or bypasses the cash back prompt.

 Cash discount processing